527 South Houston Avenue, Humble, TX 77338 | 281-446-8211

 gingerh@st-mm.com

-If you are an adult who has not been baptized and would like to be initiated into the Catholic Church then the RCIA (Rite of Christian Initiation of Adults) is for you!
+If you are an adult who has not been baptized and would like to be initiated into the Catholic Church then the OCIA (Order of Christian Initiation of Adults) is for you!
 Find out more here.

-For unbaptized children over the age of seven in elementary and high school, participation in our CCE (Continuing Catholic Education) is required to attend RCIA.
+For unbaptized children over the age of seven in elementary and high school, participation in our CCE (Continuing Catholic Education) is required to attend OCIA.
 Find out more here.

 THE SACRAMENT OF BAPTISM